-The quality of teaching for pupils with SEN, and the progress made by pupils is a core part of the school's performance management.
-As a school we review the quality of teaching including those at risk of underachievement through regular pupil progress meetings.
+The quality of teaching for pupils with SEND, and the progress made by pupils is a core part of the school's performance management.
+As a school we review the quality of teaching and learning, including those at risk of underachievement through regular pupil progress meetings.

-Accurate records are kept by the class teacher and SENCO.
-The child's outcomes, teaching strategies and the involvement of specialists informs the All About Me Profile.
+Accurate records are kept by the class teacher and SENDCO.
+The child's outcomes, teaching strategies and the involvement of specialists informs the One Page Profile.
 This profile provides an accurate and comprehensive summary of the child and is a used to inform all staff and as part of the transition process from class to class and when transferring to a new school.